How to fix the error DNS PROBE FINISHED NO INTERNET? - Qiling

 1. Router/Modem Problems

-If you notice the error in all devices connected to the single router and the browsing is working fine with the mobile data, it could be a router issue.
+If all devices connected to a single router are experiencing errors, but browsing works fine with mobile data, it's likely a router issue.

 route issues